jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/comments/comments.rst

    :width: 600
    :align: center

-5. Click on visibility link to select who will be able to see this comment
+5. Click the visibility link to select who will be able to see this comment

 .. image:: pic_comments/AddComment/AddCommentStep5.png
    :width: 600